How much do we know about turkey vision?

 "Don't move, he's looking," my dad whispered.

-All I knew then was that turkeys have really good eyesight.
-So I held my breath and didn’t even blink or move my eyes for fear the gobbler would see me.
-Later I would wonder how he could see the tiniest movement from across a field, but didn’t seem to notice the blind or the pipe smoke coming out the top of it.
+All I knew then was that wild turkeys have really good eyesight.
+So I held my breath and didn't even move my eyes for fear the gobbler would see me.
+Later I would wonder how he could see the tiniest movement from across a field, but didn't seem to notice the blind or the pipe smoke coming out the top of it.

 When that gobbler looked in our direction, what was he actually seeing?

 The first thing you notice when you look at a turkey's eyes is that they are located on either side of its head.
 Like most prey animals, being able to keep a lookout is more important than depth perception.

 This gives turkeys a wide field of vision: About 270 degrees, compared to our 180-degree field of view.

 The drawback is that they don't see depth very well.
 This is called monocular vision.
 When a turkey is bobbing his head around, it's because it is trying to get a better feel for how close something is.